-For three weeks every summer, a group of youngsters can be found battling robots, writing code and discovering the latest technology trends from Mercer’s Macon campus.
+For three weeks every summer, a group of youngsters can be found battling robots, writing code and discovering the latest technology trends on Mercer’s Macon campus.

 The Creative Computer Camps have provided engaging and enriching experiences for kids for more than 15 summers.
 Hosted by Dr. Bob Allen and the Department of Computer Science, the camps teach children computer skills while also encouraging their creativity.